This post contains affiliate links.

 On a mission to upcycle an old and dull food tray to a chalkboard home decor.

-This is the tray.
+This was the tray.

 We are going to create a shapely chalkboard frame on the tray so to do that we need to prepare a cardboard template and mark measurements.